HemeshDJ/StableMatching-SMFQ_branch/README.md

 	-g -- print output in signature format

-Also, for the -s, -p, and -m parameters, you could specify the resident/hospital proposing algorithm (by default it runs the resident proposing algorithm).
+Also, for the -s and -p parameters, you could specify the resident/hospital proposing algorithm (by default it runs the resident proposing algorithm).

 	-A -- run the resident proposing algorithm